-Based on his years of intensive observation of pre-industrial peoples, Irenaus Eibl-Eibesfeldt posited that emotional expressions are the "grammar of social interaction" (1989).
+Based on his years of intensive observation of pre-industrial peoples, Eibl-Eibesfeldt posited that emotional expressions are the "grammar of social interaction" (1989).
 Facial expressions, vocalizations, patterns of bodily movement, gaze, gestures, and touch bind people into dyadic and group-based interactions-the soothing of a distressed child, flirtation between potential suitors, sexual interaction, the play of young siblings, the aggressive encounters of rivals, or status conflicts in groups.

 A corollary to this analysis is that emotional expressions trigger systematic inferences and behavioral responses in others.
-This thinking requires that we shift a level of analysis, and look from individuals' expressions of emotion to the dyadic and group level (Tiedens & Leach, 2004; Keltner & Haidt, 1999), as has been done in the study of emotional mimicry (Hess & Fischer, 2013).
-In other words, perceivers do not merely recognize emotions from nonverbal displays - they also respond to them with their own emotion-guided behaviors, ranging from mimicry, coordination, and tenderness to antagonism and avoidance.
+This thinking requires that we shift a level of analysis, and look from individuals' expressions of emotion to the dyadic and group level (Keltner and Haidt 1999), as has been done in the study of emotional mimicry (Hess and Fischer 2013).
+In other words, perceivers do not merely recognize emotions from nonverbal displays-they also respond to them with their own emotion-guided behaviors, ranging from mimicry, coordination, and tenderness to antagonism and avoidance.

-Consider the recent theorizing of Paula Niedenthal and her colleagues concerning how different smiles and laughs evoke different inferences and responses in others (Niedenthal et al., 2010).
-Within 500 milliseconds, this theorizing posits, people respond to smiles with mimetic behavior and physiological reactions.
+Consider the recent theorizing of Paula Niedenthal and her colleagues concerning how different smiles and laughs evoke different inferences and responses in others (Niedenthal et al. 2010).
+Within 500 ms, this theorizing posits, people respond to smiles with mimetic behavior and physiological reactions.
 For example, a warm smile of enjoyment triggers neural processes that lead the perceiver to seek more information about the smiler through eye contact, which in turn evokes feelings of pleasure, mimetic behavior, and the experience of positive emotion and approach behavior.
 A proud, dominant smile, by contrast, triggers the same automatic search for information about the smiler, along with neural activation that leads to a sense of threat and avoidant behavior.

 So how do emotional expressions coordinate social interactions?
-Three ideas have emerged (Keltner & Kring, 1998; Niedenthal & Brauer, 2011; van Kleef, 2009).
+Three ideas have emerged (Keltner and Kring 1998; van Kleef 2009).
 A first is that emotional expressions rapidly provide important information relevant to perceivers, useful in guiding subsequent behavior.
 For example, emotional expressions can signal trait-like tendencies of individuals.
-Individuals looking angry are perceived as dominant (Knutson, 1996) and those showing embarrassment are seen as being of upstanding character (Feinberg et al., 2012).
-Pride displays promote automatic, cross-cultural judgments of high status in the displayer-judgments that are strong enough to counter contextual information indicating that the displayer in fact merits low status (Shariff & Tracy, 2009; Shariff, Tracy, & Markusoff, 2012; Tracy, Shariff, Zhao, & Henrich, 2013).
+Individuals looking angry are perceived as dominant (Knutson 1996) and those showing embarrassment are seen as being of upstanding character (Feinberg et al. 2012).
+Pride displays promote automatic, cross-cultural judgments of high status in the displayer-judgments that are strong enough to counter contextual information indicating that the displayer in fact merits low status (Shariff and Tracy 2009; Shariff et al. 2012; Tracy et al. 2013).

-Emotional expressions also signal the trustworthiness of the sender (Fang, van Kleef & Sauter, in press).
-In one study, Krumhuber and colleagues found that people trust interaction partners more, and will give more resources to those partners, if the partners display authentic smiles (which have longer onset and offset times) compared to fake smiles, which have shorter onset and offset (Krumhuber et al., 2013).
-Social perceivers also infer trustworthy intentions from people who spontaneously display intense embarrassment, and are more likely to cooperate with individuals who express embarrassment than other emotions (Feinberg et al., 2012).
-Pride displays direct social learning by providing information to others; individuals motivated to attain the correct answer to a difficult trivia question were found to selectively copy the answer provided by others showing pride, more so than others showing happiness or a neutral display, suggesting that pride displays communicate expertise or knowledge (Martens & Tracy, 2013).
+Emotional expressions also signal the trustworthiness of the sender (Fang et al. in press).
+In one study, Krumhuber and colleagues found that people trust interaction partners more, and will give more resources to those partners, if the partners display authentic smiles (which have longer onset and offset times) compared to fake smiles, which have shorter onset and offset (Krumhuber et al. 2013).
+Social perceivers also infer trustworthy intentions from people who spontaneously display intense embarrassment, and are more likely to cooperate with individuals who express embarrassment than other emotions (Feinberg et al. 2012).
+Pride displays direct social learning by providing information to others; individuals motivated to attain the correct answer to a difficult trivia question were found to selectively copy the answer provided by others showing pride, more so than others showing happiness or a neutral display, suggesting that pride displays communicate expertise or knowledge (Martens and Tracy 2013).

-Emotional expressions also convey essential information about the environment (e.g., Klinnert et al., 1986; Sorce et al., 1985).
-For example, parents use touch and voice to signal to their young children as to whether other people and objects in the environment are safe or dangerous (Hertenstein & Campos, 2004), using vocal cues that are consistent across cultures (Bryant & Barrett, 2007).
+Emotional expressions also convey essential information about the environment (e.g., Klinnert et al. 1986).
+For example, parents use touch and voice to signal to their young children as to whether other people and objects in the environment are safe or dangerous (Hertenstein 2002), using vocal cues that are consistent across cultures (Bryant and Barrett 2007).